Wednesday, November 6, 2024

 Jesus was no literalist when it came to the scriptures he knew.
 While Jesus in the Gospel of Matthew claims he did not come to change one "jot or tittle" of the law, he certainly broadened the law's meaning.
 For instance, whenever Jesus says something like, "You have heard... but I say ....."
 A good example of this is when he says in Matthew 5, "Love your neighbors and hate your enemies, but I say love your enemies and pray for those who persecute you, that you may claim yourselves to be the children of your Father in heaven"

-The Gospel of John and the scriptures that follow after it present a different story.
-They depict Jesus to be revealed as different than the rest of us due to the resurrection event that reveals him to be more than the Messiah, but the only-begotten Son of God sent to earth to take away the sins of the world.
-This is a remarkably different understanding than the Synoptic Gospels present Jesus as being.
 It is my belief that the Synoptic Gospels were edited to lean into the notion of Jesus being the Messiah as the only-begotten Son of God via Jesus' birth stories in Matthew and Luke and to further the notion that his life purpose in was meant to be a sacrifice to atone for the sins of the world.
 I think this is an erroneous interpretation of Jesus' life and ministry.
 His death was an unnecessary tragedy that cut short a life that was transforming the world one person at a time.
+His inner circle of disciples did their best to continue that approach.

 * * *